 Items will be repaired if the item still has value and the repair does not interfere with the content of the title or playback.

 Items deemed to be high risk for theft or mutilation will be placed on permanent reserve.

-Items will be deselected according to the guidelines in the General Collection Development Guidelines.
-To discourage theft and resale, discarded feature films and music cds will not be sold to the general public but will be disposed of.
+Items will be deselected according to the guidelines in the General Collection Development policy.
+De-selected items will be sent to surplus.

 - Newspapers—because of lack of storage space and the availability of electronic newspaper databases, back issues are not stored past one or two months.

 - Magazines and Journals—emphasis is on acquisition of material based on support of the curricula, indexing availability, predicted usage, and the availability of the publication electronically.
 Periodical subscriptions will be regularly reviewed and evaluated for use and appropriateness in terms of curricula support.
 Based on the evaluation and faculty recommendations, some titles will be eliminated and others added.